 Credit risk is the risk of an unexpected loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises primarily from the Company's trade accounts receivable.
 The Company may also have credit risk relating to cash and cash equivalents and derivative financial instruments, which it manages by dealing only with highly rated North American and European financial institutions.
-The Company's credit risk may also be exacerbated during periods of weak general economic and financial conditions.
+The Company's credit risk may also be exacerbated during periods of weak general economic and financial conditions, including as is being observed during the current COVID-19 pandemic as explained in more detail below.
 Our trade accounts receivable and credit exposure fluctuate throughout the year based on the seasonality of our sales and other factors.
 The Company's average trade accounts receivable and credit exposure during an interim reporting period may be significantly higher than the balance at the end of that reporting period.
-In addition, due to the seasonality of the Company's net sales, the Company's trade accounts receivable balance as at the end of a calendar year will typically be lower than at the end of an interim reporting period.
+In addition, due to the historical seasonality of the Company's net sales, the Company's trade accounts receivable balance as at the end of a calendar year will typically be lower than at the end of an interim reporting period.

 Under the terms of a receivables purchase agreement, the Company may continuously sell trade accounts receivables of certain designated customers to a third-party financial institution in exchange for a cash payment equal to the face value of the sold trade accounts receivables, less an applicable discount.
 The Company retains servicing responsibilities, including collection, for these trade accounts receivables but does not retain any credit risk with respect to any trade accounts receivables that have been sold.
 All trade accounts receivables sold under the receivables purchase agreement are removed from the consolidated statements of financial position, as the sale of the trade accounts receivables qualify for de-recognition.
-As at December 29, 2019, trade accounts receivables being serviced under a receivables purchase agreement amounted to \$141 million.
-The receivables purchase agreement, which allows for the sale of a maximum of \$175 million of accounts receivables at any one time, expires on June 22, 2020, subject to annual extensions.
+As at January 3, 2021, trade accounts receivables being serviced under a receivables purchase agreement amounted to \$145.2 million (December 29, 2019 - \$141.0 million).
+The receivables purchase agreement, which allows for the sale of a maximum of \$175 million of accounts receivables at any one time, expires on June 21, 2021, subject to annual extensions.

 The Company's credit risk for trade accounts receivables is concentrated as the majority of its sales are to a relatively small group of wholesale distributors and mass-market and other retailers.
-As at December 29, 2019, the Company's ten largest trade debtors accounted for 68% of trade accounts receivable; the largest of which accounted for 26%.
+As at January 3, 2021, the Company's ten largest trade debtors accounted for 76% of trade accounts receivable; the largest of which accounted for 23%.
 The Company's main trade debtors are located in the U.S. The remaining trade accounts receivable balances are dispersed among a larger number of debtors across many geographic areas including the U.S., Canada, Europe, Asia-Pacific, and Latin America.

 Most of the Company's customers have been transacting with the Company or its subsidiaries for several years.
-Many wholesale distributors are highly leveraged with significant reliance on trade credit terms provided by a few major vendors, including the Company, and third-party debt financing, including bank debt secured with trade accounts receivable and inventory pledged as collateral.
+Certain wholesale distributors are highly leveraged with significant reliance on trade credit terms provided by a few major vendors, including the Company, and third-party debt financing, including bank debt secured with trade accounts receivable and inventory pledged as collateral.
 The financial leverage of these customers may limit or prevent their ability to refinance existing indebtedness or to obtain additional financing and could affect their ability to comply with restrictive debt covenants and meet other obligations.
 The profile and credit quality of the Company's mass-market and other retailer customers vary significantly.
-Adverse changes in a customer's financial condition could cause us to limit or discontinue business with that customer, require us to assume more credit risk relating to that customer's future purchases, or result in uncollectible trade accounts receivable from that customer.
-Future credit losses relating to any one of our top ten customers could be material and could result in a material charge to earnings.